rsaseun/soil_erosion_modeling/README.md

 Full paper:
 Raji, S.A., Akintuyi, A. O., Wunude, E. & Fashoto, B. (2022).
 A Spatial Statistical Approach to Modeling of Gully Erosion in the Anambra Basin.
 Under review at journal African Earth Sciences.

-Spatial Modeling of Gully Erosion Development in the Anambra Basin using Multinomial